 The speech-based agent assistant is a fantastic enabler in a variety of contexts.
 That said, in this post, we’d like to offer a more comprehensive view of agent-oriented technologies that you should invest in.

-Contact centers have experienced an enormous amount of disruption and upheaval over the past year, with the COVID-19 pandemic dramatically changing the way agents go about their work.
+According to Gartner, contact centers have experienced an enormous amount of disruption and upheaval since 2020, with the COVID-19 pandemic dramatically changing the way agents go about their work.
 Remote work has become the norm — even if only temporarily so — and contact center leaders are faced with the tall task of managing a mix of on-site and remote employees while still maintaining a high standard of customer service.

-Looking ahead to next year, the same external forces that altered the contact center landscape in 2021 will still be active, forcing businesses to rethink their long-term customer service strategies.
+Looking ahead, the same external forces that altered the contact center landscape in 2020 and 2021 will still be active, forcing businesses to rethink their long-term customer service strategies.
 Regardless of what the future has in store for contact centers, customer experience will continue to be a major priority.
 With PwC reporting that 32% of consumers will drop a brand they used to love after only a single bad experience, the stakes for delivering good customer service and support have never been higher.

 Juggling the various demands heaped upon contact center leaders — providing a great customer experience, managing hybrid workforces, and keeping costs down, to name a few — may appear to be an insurmountable challenge.
 The latest contact center technology, however, can help businesses navigate whatever operational obstacles lie ahead of them and continue delivering excellent customer support.
-Look to these seven contact center tools, in particular, to give your contact center a boost in 2021.
+Look to these seven contact center tools, in particular, to give your contact center a boost in the years ahead.